 4. Enforceability of Awards: Arbitral awards are generally easier to enforce internationally compared to court judgments.
 Nigeria is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, which means that awards obtained abroad can be enforced in Nigeria.

-6. Neutral Forum: In international disputes, arbitration offers a neutral venue, which can alleviate concerns about potential biases in a foreign court system.
+6. Neutral Forum: In international disputes, it offers a neutral venue, which can alleviate concerns about potential biases in a foreign court system.
 This neutrality fosters fairness and can be pivotal in disputes involving parties from different countries.

 3. Preliminary Hearing and Scheduling: Once appointed, the arbitrator(s) conduct a preliminary hearing to discuss procedural matters, including timelines, discovery processes, and the scheduling of hearings.
 This stage ensures that both parties understand the procedures and have an opportunity to present their case adequately.